QuantEcon/lecture-python.myst/lectures/two_auctions.md

 We assume valuation $v_{i}$  of bidder $i$ is distributed $v_{i} \stackrel{\text{i.i.d.}}{\sim} U(0,1)$.

-Under this assumption, we can analytically compute probabilitiy  distributions of  prices bid in both  FPSB and SPSB.
+Under this assumption, we can analytically compute probability  distributions of  prices bid in both  FPSB and SPSB.

-We'll  simulate outcomes and, by using  a law of large numbers verify,  that the simulated outcomes agree with analytical ones.
+We'll  simulate outcomes and, by using  a law of large numbers, verify that the simulated outcomes agree with analytical ones.

 We can use our  simulation to illustrate   a  **Revenue Equivalence Theorem** that asserts that on average first-price and second-price sealed bid auctions  provide a seller the same revenue.

-To read about the revenue equivalence theorem, see this Wikepdia page (https://en.wikipedia.org/wiki/Revenue_equivalence)
+To read about the revenue equivalence theorem, see [this Wikepedia page](https://en.wikipedia.org/wiki/Revenue_equivalence)

 +++